fisico-alienado/react-tres-en-raya/README.md

 #+END_SRC

 ## Display draw message
 If the board is full (no next move can be taken) and there is no winner, we can say that the result is a draw.
-To get whether the current move results in a draw, we need to revise the =calculateWinner= function:
+To get whether the current move results in a draw, we need to revise the `calculateWinner` function:

 #+BEGIN_SRC js
 function calculateWinner(squares) {